 Letter: Respond to a published article or present a very short communication about a timely issue or emergent research.
 Letters may be sent for peer-review and so should not reveal author names.
 Restrictions: 1000 words maximum.

 Goodman, J. E. (2011), Nickel metal not associated with lung cancer risk.
 Am.
 J. Ind.
 Med., 54: 419.

 Bianchi, C. and Bianchi, T. (2011), Mesothelioma and aircraft industry.
 Am.
 J. Ind.
 Med., 54: 494.

 Book Review: Review of published or forthcoming book relevant to the field of occupational and environmental health and safety.
 Restrictions: 1000 words maximum.

 Shapiro, S. A. (2012), Book review: Legally poisoned: How the law puts us at risk from toxicants.
 By Carl F. Cranor.
 Harvard University Press, Cambridge, Massachusetts, 2011, 315 pp. Am.
 J. Ind.
 Med., 55: 187–188.

 Prepare all of these documents and files for your manuscript submission:

-At the time of submission of a manuscript, the journal requires that all authors submit a standard Conflict of Interest Disclosure Form, made available within the online ScholarOne submission system.
+At the time of submission of a manuscript, the journal requires that all authors submit a standard Conflict of Interest Disclosure Form (also made available within the online ScholarOne submission system).
 Authors must disclose any affiliations with any organizations that to any author's knowledge have a direct interest, particularly a financial interest, in the subject matter or materials discussed, The single most important piece of information to be disclosed is the source of funding for the study.

 This should be a separate, individual file, not within the main manuscript, to maintain blinded peer review.
-The Tile Page must include all of the following:
+Please use this template when creating your title page: AJIM Title Page Template.
+The Title Page must include all of the following:

 - Complete title of the manuscript and a short (running) title